-pub struct siginfo_t(/* private fields */);
+pub struct siginfo_t(/* private fields */);Expand description

-Wrapper around linux_siginfo_t
+Wrapper around linux_siginfo_t.

 §Invariants

-The following invariants in the internal linux_siginfo_t
+The following invariants in the internal linux_siginfo_t are ensured when

 constructed through safe constructors:

-are initialized.- The parts of the
+lsi_code,lsi_signo, andlsi_errnoare initialized.- The parts of the

-specifies are initialized for the givenlsi_code
+l_sifieldsunion are initialized thatsigaction(2)specifies are initialized for the givenlsi_codeandlsi_signo.

 When constructing via one of the unsafe constructors that takes some form of

-or the pieces of one, the above must also hold.
+linux_siginfo_t or the pieces of one, the above must also hold.
 However,

 it is sufficient for all bytes to be initialized; any bit pattern is